|

 Instructions

-1. Preheat your oven to 375 degrees.
-Grease a muffin tin with butter and set aside.
+1. Preheat your oven to 375°F and grease a muffin pan.

-2. In a large bowl, whisk together the eggs, milk, salt, garlic powder, and pepper until well combined.
+2. In a large bowl, whisk together the eggs, milk, salt, garlic powder, and pepper until smooth.

-4. Pour the egg mixture evenly on top into the prepared muffin tin, filling each cup about ¾ full.
+4. Pour the egg mixture evenly into the muffin cups, filling each about ¾ full.
+Top each muffin with the remaining cheddar.

-5. Bake in the preheated oven for 18-20 minutes, or until the eggs are fully set and the tops are golden brown.
+5. Bake for 18-20 minutes, or until the eggs are set and the tops are lightly golden.

-6. Allow the muffins to cool for a few minutes in the tin before removing.
-Serve warm, or let them cool completely before storing.
+6. Let the muffins cool in the pan for a few minutes before removing.
+Serve warm, or cool completely for meal prep and storage.

 Nutrition